 “For these types of projects, we’re often working with limited space while striving to achieve a number of accessibility goals,” explained Goering.
 “Overcoming the challenges of constrained, preexisting conditions is difficult, but it compels us to think creatively and problem solve.”

-From how to best orient the field within the space available, to how to foster the safe, efficient flow of pedestrian traffic to and from the field, a variety must be addressed.
+From how to best orient the field within the space available to how to foster the safe, efficient flow of pedestrian traffic to and from the field, a variety of aspects must be addressed.

 “By creating and investigating multiple concepts, we’re able to develop a solution that works best to meet the needs of the client and those who will use the park while satisfying regulations created by the league and other entities,” she says.
 “In doing so, we’re able to ensure a seamless, enjoyable experience for everyone.”

-Specific guidelines and requirements set forth by the Miracle League guide engineers, landscape architects, planners, and other professionals during design and construction.
+Miracle League guidelines and requirements guide engineers, landscape architects, planners, and other professionals during design and construction.
 A thorough understanding of Miracle League expectations and establishing strong relationships with approved vendors helps streamline the process and guide project success.
-In addition, professional expertise in meeting ADA requirements as well as knowledge of how to go above and beyond them to create a facility that’s more inclusive is a team asset.
+In addition, professional expertise in meeting ADA requirements, as well as knowledge of how to go above and beyond them, create a facility that’s more inclusive is a team asset.

 “With our experience designing sports complexes and various types of playgrounds, we’ve gained valuable knowledge in what best practices are the most attractive to children and provide them with facilities that support their physical, emotional, and cognitive development.
 We strive to understand how children will circulate throughout the space and aim to encourage imaginative, sensory rich, and active play spaces.”

 Making a Difference for Children & Adults with Disabilities